Lightning and a burning car pushed into a gully are blamed for wildfires scorching the West

 A burning car pushed into a gully sparked California’s largest wildfire of the year, authorities said Thursday as they announced the arrest of a suspect.
 Meanwhile other blazes scorched the Pacific Northwest.

-Flames from the fire the man is accused of starting exploded into what is now the Park Fire, which has burned more than 110 square miles (289 square kilometers) near the city of Chico.
-Evacuations were ordered in Butte and Tehama counties, with the blaze only 3% contained by midday Thursday.
+Flames from the fire the man is accused of starting exploded into what is now the Park Fire, which has burned more than 195 square miles (505 square km) near the city of Chico.
+Evacuations were ordered in Butte and Tehama counties, with the blaze only 3% contained by Thursday evening.

 California authorities did not immediately name the man they arrested.

+President Joe Biden called Oregon Gov. Tina Kotek on Thursday night and offered his support to ensure the state has everything it needs to fight the fires, the White House said.

+Baker County Sheriff Travis Ash called the rain a “godsend,” and the Oregon State Fire Marshal said firefighters were set to “seize the opportunity” of better conditions to push back the fire on the Oregon-Idaho border.
+It remained unpredictable and was just 20% contained, according to the government website InciWeb.

-Lightning strikes along the Oregon-Idaho border started 15 new fires overnight in Idaho, the U.S. Forest Service told Boise’s KBOI-TV, but several had already been extinguished by Thursday afternoon.
-More than 2,800 cloud-to-ground lightning strikes were detected across southeast Oregon and Idaho on Wednesday alone, the National Weather Service in Boise said Thursday.
+Lightning strikes started 15 new fires overnight in Idaho, the U.S. Forest Service told Boise’s KBOI-TV, but several had already been extinguished by Thursday afternoon.
+More than 2,800 cloud-to-ground lightning strikes were detected across southeast Oregon and Idaho on Wednesday alone, the National Weather Service in Boise said.

 Climate change is increasing the frequency of wildfires sparked by lightning across the Pacific Northwest and western Canada as the region endures recording-breaking heat, with many triple-digit days and bone-dry conditions.
 Idaho Power has for the first time instituted a pre-emptive power outage, shutting off electricity to thousands of customers to prevent new fire starts and other power grid issues from wires downed by the high winds, the utility said.

 In northern California, fire personnel were focusing on evacuations and defending structures while using bulldozers to build containment lines ahead of the Park Fire.
-No deaths or damage to structures had been reported, CAL FIRE/ Butte County Fire Department said in a Thursday update.
+No deaths or damage to structures had been reported, CAL FIRE/ Butte County Fire Department said.

 A fire in southern California was much smaller, but moving fast and threatening homes.

-Evacuation orders were in effect Wednesday night in San Diego County after a wildfire began to spread fast near the San Diego and Riverside county line.
-Fire officials say the Grove Fire was heading southeast through steep and challenging terrain.
+Evacuation orders were in effect Wednesday night in San Diego County after a wildfire began to spread fast near the border with Riverside County.
+Fire officials said the Grove Fire was heading southeast through steep and challenging terrain.
 The fire grew to 1.4 square miles (3.6 square kilometers) overnight and was 10% contained by Thursday afternoon.

 In the Canadian Rockies' Jasper National Park, a fast-moving wildfire this week hit the park's namesake town, forcing thousands to flee and causing significant damage in the World Heritage Site.
-That blaze, as well as those in the western United States, have forced some areas to declare air quality alerts or advisories as skies filled with smoke and haze.
+That blaze, like those in the Western United States, led to some air quality alerts or advisories as skies filled with smoke and haze.

-Associated Press writers Lisa Baumann in Bellingham, Washington; Martha Bellisle in Seattle; Gillian Flaccus in Portland, Oregon; and Amy Hanson in Helena, Montana, contributed to this report.
+Associated Press writers Claire Rush in Portland, Oregon; Scott Sonner in Reno, Nevada: Martha Bellisle in Seattle; and Amy Hanson in Helena, Montana, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.